lordfeck/cgi-win/README.md

 If you want to change the filename or path of count.txt, simply edit the value of `$COUNT_FILE` in `fleg.pl`.

+# Uptime.cgi
+Generate uptime stats using Bash and system utilities.
+Presents it in JSON format so you may use it on your site or perhaps for some rudimentary system monitoring.

 # Why CGI?
 You're right to ask this, most folks recommend all serious Perl webdev use a serious framework like Mojolicious.